Broadway Bro Down: Plot

-When Randy returns home and learns that Sharon gave Shelly two tickets to see Wicked with Larry, Randy is horrified, and races to Denver with Sharon, revealing to her the truth about Broadway shows, much to her own horror.
-Initially thrown out of the theater for being disruptive, Randy dons a Spider-Man costume and swings through the auditorium, knocking out several patrons and production personnel, before breaking open a water main, forcing the play into an intermission and fatally drowning now-preserverless Larry, much to Shelly's grief.
-Randy denies his involvement in Larry's death, claiming that Spider-Man killed Larry.
-Later, Randy apologizes to Sharon for taking her to the theater to get oral sex in return, though she expresses difficulty in faulting him for doing what all other men also do, pointing out that musicals must have value if they brought them closer together.
-When Sharon asks which show is coming to Denver next, an advertisement for The Book of Mormon plays, with the narrator quickly muttering, "You'll get a blowjob!"
+Randy returns home and learns that Sharon gave Shelly two tickets to see Wicked with Larry.
+Horrified at the prospect of his daughter engaging in oral sex, Randy races to Denver with Sharon, frantically revealing to her the truth about Broadway shows.
+Randy dons a Spider-Man costume and swings through the auditorium, intentionally knocking out several patrons and production personnel before breaking open a water main.
+This forces the play to be shut down, as well as fatally drowning Larry, much to Shelly's grief.
+Later, Randy apologizes to Sharon for taking her to the theater to get oral sex in return.
+Sharon responds with hesitation but is glad the musicals brought them closer together.

 Production

 Trey Parker and Matt Stone had just finished working with composer Robert Lopez in the Broadway musical The Book of Mormon before this season of South Park commenced.
 During the collaboration, the duo offered Lopez a chance to come to their studio to create an episode with them and workshop ideas.
 He arrived on a Thursday at Halloween-time, so the notion of a generic Halloween-themed episode was tossed around.
 Broadway and musicals were never explicitly on the table until the idea of "trying to make Broadway cool for dudes" came up.
 They were anxious about the number of songs - albeit short ones - that they had to write.
 They kept on putting this off as they needed time to hash out the story.
 They ended up frantically writing songs on the following Tuesday.
 Trey and Matt thoroughly enjoyed the one-off experience and expressed an interest in collaborating with Lopez again, not necessarily in the context of a musical episode.